 What do we know?

-Education and workforce programs do not consistently report different types of credentials received by participants, especially non-degree credentials.
-It is difficult for policymakers to understand whether these programs are helping to meet goals for postsecondary credential attainment and analyze which types of credentials have value in the labor market.
+Education and workforce programs do not consistently report the types of credentials received by participants, especially non-degree credentials.
+It is difficult for policymakers to understand whether these programs are helping to meet goals for postsecondary credential attainment and to analyze which types of credentials have value in the labor market.

 In Massachusetts, it is difficult for training providers and programs to get reliable data on whether graduates of career-oriented education programs are obtaining licenses and certifications.
 Some programs survey their graduates to find out if they have successfully earned a certification or license, but these surveys can be burdensome and may not be very accurate, especially if they occur months or years after program completion.
 Certification bodies and licensing agencies maintain individual-level data on attainment of these credentials, but it is not shared and matched with student records or employment data, such as our wage record matching system.
 These data linkages would enable richer and more complete analysis of education and training program alignment with industry requirements, as well as provide evidence on which licenses and certifications demonstrate value in the labor market over time.